1101712/Local-Talks/README.md

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.

 ### Images and Icons

+There is only four static images on the site.
+The rest of the imagery will be uploaded by users for their individual recipes.

 The design of the site includes images and icons made in the style of children's drawings.
 This style was chosen intentionally.
 The aim of using such images and icons is to create an atmosphere of trust and openness.